Table of Contents

 Google Cloud Functions is a serverless compute platform that lets you run your code without having to manage any infrastructure.
 You can use it to build event-driven applications and automate tasks such as resizing images, sending emails, and analyzing data.

-• Google Cloud Functions is priced based on the number of invocations, the duration of each function, and the amount of memory used.
+• Google Cloud Functions are priced based on the number of invocations, the duration of each function, and the amount of memory used.

 • There are also charges for network usage, including incoming and outgoing traffic, and for additional services such as Stackdriver (now Operations Suite) logging and monitoring.